Ladvien/ladvien.github.io/_posts/2019-05-26-data-analytics-mysql-queries.md

 ```

 ### Select Fields
-Each item you put in the `SELECT` area should be followed by a comma.
+There are two different ways to `SELECT` fields you want to get results from.
+You can use the `*`, which means "everything."
+Or you can list the field names you want returned.
+Each item you put in the `SELECT` area should be followed by a comma, unless it is the last item.

 For example:
 ```sql